-(b) Notwithstanding Subsections (1)(c) and (1)(d), a petitioner may be eligible for relief on a basis that the ground could have been but was not raised in the trial court, at trial, on appeal, or in a previous request for postconviction relief, if the failure to raise that ground was due to force, fraud, or coercion as defined in Section 76-5-308.

-(1) A petitioner is entitled to relief only if the petition is filed within one year after the day on which the cause of action has accrued.
+- (b) Notwithstanding Subsections (1)(c) and (1)(d), a petitioner may be eligible for relief on a basis that the ground could have been but was not raised in the trial court, at trial, on appeal, or in a previous request for postconviction relief, if the failure to raise that ground was due to force, fraud, or coercion as defined in Section 76-5-308. - 28 Pursuant to Utah Code Ann. § 78B-9-107(1), (3)(a) (Statute of limitations for postconviction relief) - (1) A petitioner is entitled to relief only if the petition is filed within one year after the day on which the cause of action has accrued.